Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Is Fannie Mae stock a good investment?

 Fannie Mae is a speculative investment tied to the outcome of the conservatorship.
-If privatization happens and shareholders are treated fairly, preferred shares could return to par value ($25 or $50 per share).
+If privatization happens and shareholders are treated fairly, preferred shares could return to par value ($25 or $50 per share) with dividends resuming.
 If the government wipes out shareholders, they could go to zero.
 This is a binary outcome investment that requires deep research and risk tolerance.
+The 2026 political alignment is the most favorable since conservatorship began.

 What is the difference between FNMA and FNMAS?